guillemmillan/mypetapp/readme.md

 ## Routes
 |Method|URL|Description
 ```
-GET | / |  users and non users can see recomended places
+GET | / |  all users can see recomended places

-GET | / |  users and non users cand find nearest places only typing the postal code
+GET | / |  all users cand find nearest places only typing the postal code
 ```
 ```
 GET | /places | user can see all the places